 Water Volume: 52,000 acre-feet

 Trophic State: Mesotrophic

 Spread the word!
-Share our Big Creek Lake AL article with your fellow Lake Lubbers!
+Share our Big Creek Lake article with your fellow Lake Lubbers!